 so we can post it/them on this site and share it for all the world to see.

 A bit of factual information:

 World Sickle Cell Day and Sickle Cell Disease Awareness Month are NOT the same.

-World Sickle Cell Day is celebrated in June, is actually on June 19th of each month, is recognized globally and was created by the United Nations by resolution.
+World Sickle Cell Day is celebrated on June 19th of each year, is recognized globally and was created by the United Nations by resolution.
 People will celebrate it on different days and in different ways, because the next time June 19th will be on a Saturday is in 2021!